Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Adds a beta feature to remove comment RSS feed from posts to make crawling by search engines more efficient.
+* Introducing a new feature set to manage crawling on your site.
+In Yoast SEO 19.0, we're starting with an initial crawl setting to turn off RSS feeds of post comments.
+This will be expanded over time.
-* Adds a reference to XML sitemaps in `robots.txt` to make them discoverable from Bing following their change of policy.
+* Following a change of policy by Bing, we now reference the XML sitemap in the robots.txt file to make it discoverable for search engines.

 Bugfixes: